 It appears as if the Camp Pan Male Leopard has bounced back to his old majestic self.
 Over the last couple of months he had seemingly been deteriorating after his territory was rudely infiltrated by the much younger Dudley Riverbank 5:5 Male.
-Camp Pan is is a massive leopard and takes one’s breathe away when you get the privilege of seeing him.
+Camp Pan is a massive leopard and takes one’s breath away when you get the privilege of seeing him.

 The next day he was observed, still fat and well fed, chasing the Vomba Young Female off of an Impala kill.
 He climbed this tree with remarkable ease (as can be seen in the pictures below).
 He then fed through the day and provided a spectacular sight for us as we watched him finish it off then descend the tree in the dying light.